natgo/wt-wiki-scraper/wikitext-transpiled/fleet/RN%20Bartolomeo%20Colleoni.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|152/53 mm Ansaldo mod.1926 (152 mm)}}

 RN Bartolomeo Colleoni has 4 turrets with 2 x 152 mm cannons each.
 They can load normal HE, APHEBC, or HE-TF shells.
 The turrets all have good horizontal traverse range, and only a small angle is required for a full broadside salvo.
-The fire rate is slow, but with good ballistics and explosive filler, the HE shells should still be able to quickly dispatch any unfortunate destroyers.
+The fire rate is very poor for its calibre, at 15 seconds reload with ace crew compared to other 6-inch guns with 10-second reload, but with good ballistics and explosive filler, the HE shells should still be able to quickly dispatch any unfortunate destroyers.
 The APHEBC shells are well suited for use against better-armoured targets, such as other cruisers.
 The HE-TF shell can be useful against aircraft, but are difficult to use efficiently due to their fixed timed fuse.

 {{:152/53 mm Ansaldo mod.1926 (152 mm)/Ammunition|152 mm HE Dirompente, 152 mm APHEBC Palla, 152 mm HE-TF Contro-aerea}}